kasajei/dropzone-user-scripts/README.markdown

 Ideally you should email us and let us know what you're doing and we can help test your action etc.
 We've been known to give free licenses to developers who write cool destinations...

+# Description for each .dropzone
+## pngquant.dropzone
+If you have not installed pngquant, `brew install pngquant`